anshulgera17/learninglinux/Basic Command.md

-netstat # displays network connections for Transmission Control Protocol, routing tables, and a number of network interface and network protocol statistics ls   # list all directory and files cd folder_name  # change directory cd.. # p1 level in directory pwd  # print working directory cp   # copy rm   # remove or delete a file
+netstat # displays network connections for Transmission Control Protocol, routing tables, and a number of network interface and network protocol statistics ls   # list all directory and files cd folder_name  # change directory cd .. # p1 level in directory pwd  # print working directory cp   # copy rm   # remove or delete a file